undr22/flea/README.md

 ## Features

-- **Easy Website Generation:** Flea simplifies turning content into a website with a single click.
+- **Easy Website Generation:** Flea simplifies turning content into a website with a single command.
-- **Customization:** Customize website details like title, author, icons, navigation, and more.
+- **Customization:** Customize website details like title, author, icons, navigation bar, and more.
 - **External Styles and Scripts:** Easily add external CSS and JavaScript to enhance your site.

 ## Getting Started